Senior Leader Degree Apprenticeship (MPA Public Administration) MPA

 Are you ready to take the next step in your central, regional or local government career?
 This 2-year senior leader MPA Public Administration Master’s degree apprenticeship allows you to build your skills and get your MPA qualification while you work full time.

 The course is work-based, and you'll typically spend about 20% of your working week studying.
-You'll need to do some additional studying outside of work time, and distance learning students will still be invited to visit the University occasionally.
+You'll need to do some additional studying outside of work time.
 The Government or your employer pay your tuition fees – so it doesn’t cost you anything.